-Appendix 3:
+Appendix 3: Locomotion Score

-LOCOMOTION SCORING OF DAIRY CATTLE'
+LOCOMOTION SCORING OF DAIRY CATTLE

-notion scoring is based on the observation of cows standing and walking for early detection of claw (hoof) disorders, monitoring prevalence of lameness, comparing the incidence and severity of lameness between herds and identifying conformation. individual cows for functional claw (hoof) trimming.

-Animal observations should be made on a flat surface that provides good (gait), with special emphasis on their back posture.
-This system is intuitive and, therefore, easy to learn and implement.
+Locomotion scoring is based on the observation of cows standing and walking (gait), with special emphasis on their back posture.
+This system is intuitive and, footing for cows.
+Cows scoring 2 or 3 should be examined and trimmed to therefore, easy to learn and implement.
 Use of locomotion scoring is effective prevent more serious problems.
+Trimming should be done by a competent for early detection of claw (hoof) disorders, monitoring prevalence of lameness, comparing the incidence and severity of lameness between herds and identifying individual cows for functional claw (hoof) trimming.

-Trimming should be done by a competent trimmer with the goal of returning the claws to functional weight bearing and
+Animal observations should be made on a flat surface that provides good trimmer with the goal of returning the claws to functional weight bearing and conformation.